 All the official paperwork may have to be signed by all the executors, even if they agree that one of them is doing the administration.

-This isn't the case in Scotland, however, as the application for confirmation (Form C1) only needs to be signed by one executor.
+This isn’t the case in Scotland, however, as the application for confirmation only needs to be signed by one executor.

 Yes.
 If an executor refuses to take out the grant of probate, any substitute executor named in the Will can step in and apply for the grant of probate or confirmation.

-Get more information on how to apply for probate and the probate forms you need in Lawpack's Executor's Guide.
+Get more information on how to apply for probate and the probate forms you need in Lawpack’s Probate Kit.

 Other information